-Communication is embedded within the Mandatory Units for CCLD level 4.
-Working with Others, Problem Solving, Numeracy and Information Communication Technology will need to be separately certified.
+Communication, Working with Others and Problem Solving are embedded within the Mandatory Units for CCLD SVQ3.
+Numeracy and Information Communication Technology will need to be separately certified.
 Workplace assessed core skills units must be used.

 Core Skills are skills and abilities which everyone needs in their work.
 This is true for every job in every workplace.
 Core Skills also feature in National Qualifications such as Standard Grades and Highers and from 2000, Scottish candidates have been issued with a Core Skills profile on their Scottish Qualifications Certificate.
 Candidates who have already been certificated as achieving Core Skills at the levels given above - either in the workplace or at school or college - do not need to repeat these Core Skills as part of the Modern Apprenticeship Framework.